Research Partners

 🎯 Description:

-Participated in collaborative research under the SNSF Sinergia project (CRSII5_193799), focusing on real-time monitoring using synchrotron-based diagnostics in LPBF.
-Contributed to hybrid sensing models and supported experimental campaigns for phase monitoring and emission signal interpretation.
+Engaged in real-time diagnostics for LPBF under the SNSF Sinergia project (CRSII5_193799), leveraging synchrotron-based imaging for phase transition tracking.
+Contributed to the development of hybrid sensing frameworks and facilitated experimental campaigns for in-situ emission interpretation.

 👨🏫 Focus Areas: